Urban Chaos: Riot Response: Plot

-Development
+Development and release

-Urban Chaos: Riot Response was known by three different names in development, it was first called Roll Call, a first-person shooter set in a run-down city in the near future.
-In October 2005, Eidos announced the project had become Zero Tolerance: City Under Fire for PlayStation 2, Xbox and PC, a first-person shooter following a member of an elite anti-gang unit who must defend a city under siege.
+Urban Chaos: Riot Response was known by three different names during development.
+The game was announced by SCi Entertainment in September 2004 as Roll Call, a first-person shooter set in a run-down city in the near future, with Argonaut Games as the developer; it was planned for the PlayStation 2 and Xbox with a release in late 2005.
+After Argonaut underwent liquidation the following month, development shifted to Rocksteady Studios, a studio formed by ex-Argonaut employees with SCi backing, with the release pushed back to 2006; Argonaut founder Jez San would later claim in a 2022 interview that SCi intentionally misled its leadership about supporting the company during restructuring in order to poach its employees.
+The game was showcased at E3 2005 by SCi, whose acquisition of Eidos Interactive was finalized at the same time.

+In October 2005, Eidos announced the project had become Zero Tolerance: City Under Fire, a first-person shooter following a member of an elite anti-gang unit who must defend a city under siege; a release on PC was also revealed.
 Technopop's former president and owner of its assets, Randel B. Reiss, made a statement in which he held the copyright for the title Zero Tolerance, and also announced that he was working on an updated version of the 1994 Zero Tolerance under the same title which was being developed for the PlayStation Portable; the statement alleged trademark infringement on Reiss' trademark and sent a "cease and desist" notice to Eidos Interactive in using the title Zero Tolerance.
 Eidos later renamed their game Urban Chaos: Riot Response.

 The game was developed using the Havok physics engine for in-game physics effects.
-ReplicaNet was used to supply the software in the online and LAN multiplayer action.
+ReplicaNet was used to supply the software in the game's online and LAN multiplayer modes.
 Perforce Software's Source Control Management (SCM) System was used to manage the game's source code, documents, and digital asset development.

+The game was released for the PlayStation 2 and Xbox in Europe on May 19, 2006, Australia on May 26, 2006, North America on June 13, 2006, and in Japan by publisher Spike on June 28, 2007.

+The Xbox version of the game features online multiplayer.
+While Xbox Live for the original Xbox was shut down in 2010, Urban Chaos: Riot Response is now playable online using the replacement Xbox Live servers called Insignia.